Lynn Compton: Later life and death

 In the 2000s, Compton's World War II exploits were portrayed in the HBO miniseries Band of Brothers.

 Compton's memoirs, entitled Call of Duty and written with Marcus Brotherton, were published by Berkeley Publishing in May 2008.
 A celebration of Compton's 90th birthday was held in January 2012 with nearly 200 in attendance including Band of Brothers actors Michael Cudlitz, James Madio, Neal McDonough, and Richard Speight, Jr. McDonough, the actor playing Compton, developed a friendship with the real Compton while making the miniseries and kept in touch afterwards.
 McDonough's son Morgan is nicknamed "Little Buck" in honor of Compton.

 In January 2012, Compton suffered a heart attack.
 On February 25, 2012, he died at a daughter's home in Burlington, Washington.
 His wife Donna died previously in 1994.

-Today, Loyola Law School honors Compton with the Lynn D. "Buck" Compton Veterans Law Association, promoting "social interaction amongst military and Coast Guard veterans, active duty, National Guard, and reserve personnel at Loyola Law School while encouraging public interest in, and pro bono work on, issues relating to the welfare of military personnel and veterans."
+Today, Loyola Law School honors Compton with the Lynn D. "Buck" Compton Veterans Law Association, promoting "social interaction amongst military veterans, active duty, National Guard, and reserve personnel at Loyola Law School while encouraging public interest in, and pro bono work on, issues relating to the welfare of military personnel and veterans."